AY2021S1-CS2113T-T09-4/tp/docs/UserGuide.md

 This section gives the steps you need to get started quickly.

 1. Ensure that you have Java 11 or above installed, if not, it can be found [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html)
-2. Down the latest version of `Duke` from [here](http://link.to/duke)
+1. Download the latest version of `Duke` from [here](https://github.com/AY2021S1-CS2113T-T09-4/tp/releases)
-3. Create an empty folder in a convenient location eg. Desktop and copy jar file there
+1. Create an empty folder in a convenient location eg. Desktop and copy jar file there
-4. Open command window/terminal in that window and run the command `java -jar {filename}.jar` e.g., `java -jar tp.jar`
+1. Open command window/terminal in that window and run the command `java -jar {filename}.jar` e.g., `java -jar tp.jar`
-5. Upon successful run, you will get the following greeting message
+1. Upon successful run, you will get the following greeting message

 ```
 =====================================================================================================